YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

-#### 7.1.
-Add new child node
-Adding new parent node means simply adding a new item in the document on one level bellow in the hierarchy as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 4.3.1 item and if the 4.3.1. item already exist it will be set as the 4.3.2. and so on ...
-This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...

 ### 7.1.
 Cycling though the search results
 The search results listing provides a slice of the simple text search from the project database based on the postgres relevance algorithm.
 If you have more than 7 results you can set the size of the listing, go to the next page of the search result, previous etc.

-#### 7.1.1.
-Remove node
-Adding new parent node means simply adding a new item in the document on one level bellow in the hierarchy as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 4.3.1 item and if the 4.3.1. item already exist it will be set as the 4.3.2. and so on ...
-This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...